 Joshua Mohr's new novel, Fight Song, was published by Counterpoint/Soft Skull in 2013.

-Nina Schuyler's new novel, The Translator, is forthcoming from Pegasus Books in 2013.
+Nina Schuyler's new novel, The Translator, was published by Pegasus Books in 2013.

 K.M.
 Soehnlein’s novel Robin and Ruby was